code-computerlove/FE-Components/README.md

 ## Testing Enviroment

-We are using Mocha to write the tests & we create the enviroment using JSDom.
+This project uses Mocha to write the tests & it creates the enviroment using JSDOM.

 ### Mocha/JSDOM tests

-We have one main file where all of the tests are run.
+The project has one main file where all of the tests run.
 In the `test` folder, there is a `index.js` file in the root.
 This spins up a localhost and runs the tests that get required into this file.

 Example: